MariahCasciola/art-gallery/README.md

 - Create a skeleton with all of the required text and image links

-- Split everything into components
+- Split the web page design into three and place in different components

 ### Built with